 included in your picture)

-like trees, birds, or even people in the foreground as silhouettes.
-This can add a little more interest to the overall
+foreground as or background as silhouettes.
+This can add a little more interest to the overall picture.
+For instance,

 All sunrise and sunset pictures don't have to be taken in the direct path of the sun.
 Look behind you or to your left

 and right.
 The sun emits a warm glow that can make even ordinary scenes or objects more interesting.

 Camera Exposure Settings.
 One good thing about photographing sunsets and sunrises is that there is not a "one